fyngyrz/soyacro/README.md

 you should do so\) to anything you like, preferably something very unlikely, so as to prevent anyone from stumbling upon the cgi.

-You can also rename the main processor.
-If you do this, you need to change the `cginame` variable at the top of the file to match the new filename.
+In such a case, you should also rename the main processor.
+To do this, you need to change the `cginame` variable at the top of the file to match the new filename.

 Personally, I run this on a webserver inside my LAN, which has no external means of access and to which no one else has any access, so I'm